Chevan Cordeiro: 2022

-On September 1, in a season opener against Portland State, Cordeiro completed 15 of 30 passes for 239 yards and one touchdown while running for two more on the ground as he rallies for a 21-17 victory; Cordeiro's first win as a Spartan.
+On September 1, in a season opener against Portland State, Cordeiro completed 15 of 30 passes for 239 yards and one touchdown while running for two more on the ground as he rallies for a 21–17 victory; Cordeiro's first win as a Spartan.
 The team's first setback came against Auburn on September 10.
-In the 24-16 loss, Cordeiro passed for 275 yards on 60% of his passes to go along with 13 carries and 23 rushing yards.
-Throughout the season, Cordeiro would eventually lead the Spartans to a 7-4 record in his first year as starter capping with a 27-14 victory against his former team Hawaii & solidifying their bowl eligibility.
-On December 20, Cordeiro & the Spartans faced Eastern Michigan in the Famous Idaho Potato Bowl.
-Despite building an early 13-0 lead, the Spartans were unable to sustain momentum the rest of the way and lost to the Eagles; 41-27.
+In the 24–16 loss, Cordeiro passed for 275 yards on 60% of his passes to go along with 13 carries and 23 rushing yards.
+Throughout the season, Cordeiro would eventually lead the Spartans to a 7–4 record in his first year as starter capping with a 27–14 victory against his former team Hawaii and solidifying their bowl eligibility.
+On December 20, Cordeiro and the Spartans faced Eastern Michigan in the Famous Idaho Potato Bowl.
+Despite building an early 13–0 lead, the Spartans were unable to sustain momentum the rest of the way and lost to the Eagles 41–27.